jack-leyland/nodewatts/README.md

 # Usage
 Prior to using NodeWatts, several setup steps are required after installation:
-- Ensure that there is a local running instance of MongoDB, listening on its default port (27017) on your machine.
+- Ensure that there is a local instance of MongoDB running and listening on its default port (27017) on your machine.
-- Ensure that the directory for the web server they would like to profile has all of the npm dependencies it requires installed beforehand.
+- Ensure that the directory for the web server you would like to profile has all of the npm dependencies it requires installed beforehand.
 - Ensure that there is an npm or yarn command available that will execute a suite of API tests on the server in question.
 NodeWatts is not currently compatible with test suites which instatiate the server as a part of the testing pipeline.
-The tests should consist of a series of API calls to a localhost port where an already existing server instance is running.
+The tests should consist of a series of API calls to a localhost address where an instance of the server to be profiled is running.

 Once the setup is complete, create a NodeWatts configuration JSON file in the following format: